Qutb ud-Din Aibak: Other campaigns

 Meanwhile, Baha' al-Din Toghril (also transliterated as Bahauddin Tughril) - another prominent Ghurid slave-general - besieged the Gwalior Fort.
-After being reduced to a dire situation, the defenders approached Aibak and surrendered the fort to him in 1200.
-As a result, tension developed between Toghril and Aibak, although Toghril's death prevented a military conflict between the two men.
+After being reduced to a dire situation, the defenders approached Aibak and surrendered the fort to Aibak.

 In 1202, Aibak besieged Kalinjar, an important fort in the Chandela kingdom of central India.
 The Chandela ruler Paramardi initiated negotiations with Aibak but died before a treaty could be finalized.
 The Chandela chief minister Ajayadeva resumed hostilities but was forced to seek negotiations when the Ghurids cut off the water supply to the fort.
 As part of the truce, the Chandelas were forced to move to Ajaigarh.
 Their former strongholds of Kalinjar, Mahoba, and Khajuraho came under Ghurid control, governed by Hasan Arnal.

 Meanwhile, the Ghurid commander Bakhtiyar Khalji subjugated the petty Gahadavala chiefs in eastern Uttar Pradesh and the Bihar region.
 After his Bihar campaign, which involved the destruction of Buddhist monasteries, Khalji arrived in Badaun to greet Aibak, who had just concluded his successful campaign at Kalinjar.
 On 23 March 1203, Khalji presented Aibak with war booty, including 20 captured elephants, jewels, and cash.
 Aibak honoured Khalji, who went on to conquer a part of the Bengal region in the east.
 Bakhtiyar acted independently, and at the time of his death in 1206, was not a subordinate of Aibak.

 In 1204, Muhammad Ghori suffered a defeat against the Khwarazmians and their allies at the Battle of Andkhud, followed by several challenges to his authority.
 Aibak helped him suppress a rebellion by the Khokhar chiefs of the Lahore region, and then returned to Delhi.
 On 15 March 1206, Muhammad Ghori was assassinated: different sources variously attribute the act to Khokhars or Ismailis.

-After Muhammad Ghori's death
+Ghurid control in 1206 at the time of Muhammad's assassination

 According to Minhaj's Tabaqat-i Nasiri, Aibak had conquered territory up to the frontiers of Ujjain in the south.
 Minhaj states that at the time of Sultan Muhammad Ghori's death in 1206, the Ghurids controlled the following areas in India:

 However, Ghurid control was not equally effective in all these areas.
 In some of these places, such as Gwalior and Kalinjar, Ghurid control had weakened or even ceased to exist.